sakthi-yazhini/HybridUNet-LSTM/README.md

 This repository is an implementation of my master's dissertation "Temporal and Spatial Fusion for Breast Lesion Classification in Ultrasound Videos using Hybrid UNet-LSTM Architecture".

 ## Abstract
 This research focuses on developing a Hybrid UNet-LSTM architecture that enhances the classification of breast lesions in ultrasound videos, crucial for the early and accurate diagnosis of breast cancer.
 The proposed model integrates Convolutional Neural Networks (CNNs) with Long Short-Term Memory (LSTM) networks, inspired by the U-Net architecture, to capture both spatial and temporal features from video sequences.
-The approach addresses the challenges inherent in ultrasound imaging, such as speckle noise, operator dependency, and lesion appearance variability, thereby improving classification accuracy and robustness.

 ## Requirements
 ### Setting Up the Conda Environment